A Fast Graph Neural Network-Based Method for Winner Determination in Multi-Unit Combinatorial Auctions: Multi-Unit Winner Determination Problem

 where the objective function is the auctioneer's revenue, and constraint (\ref{WDP_sub1}) guarantees that the sum of allocated units of any item $\iota_n$ over all the winning bids does not exceed its available units $u_n$.
 If there is only one unit for each item, i.e., $u_1=u_2=...=u_N=1$, the auction is called single-unit CA and Problem (\ref{WDP}) reduces to single-unit WDP, which is equivalent to the weighted set packing problem \cite{mit_book}.
 Otherwise, the auction is called multi-unit CA and Problem (\ref{WDP}) is dubbed multi-unit WDP.

 In general, Problem (\ref{WDP}) is difficult to solve due to its NP-completeness \cite{np_complete}.
 Existing works tackle this problem based on one of the following three approaches: \begin{itemize}[leftmargin=3mm] \item developing techniques to decrease the running time of finding the optimal allocation, such as combinatorial auction structured search\cite{CASS}, combinatorial auction multi-unit search \cite{data_distribution}, branch on bids (BoB) \cite{BOB}, and combinatorial auction BoB \cite{CABOB}; \item developing heuristic algorithms to efficiently find sub-optimal solutions, such as relaxed linear programming based method (RLP) \cite{cloud1,SS}, shadow surplus (SS) \cite{SS}, and Casanova \cite{Casanova}; \item investigating special cases where optimal solutions can be obtained efficiently \cite{m3_1,m3_2}. \end{itemize} Most of the aforementioned works focus on the single-unit WDP \cite{CASS,BOB,CABOB,SS,Casanova,m3_1}.
 The algorithms for the weighted set packing problem that is well studied can be also applied to the single-unit WDP.
 However, nearly all algorithms for the single-unit WDP make use of the property that each item only has one unit, and thus cannot be generalized to the multi-unit WDP.
 On the contrary, few works focus on the multi-unit WDP \cite{data_distribution,cloud1,m3_2}, which is more challenging to solve and difficult to transform into problems with well studied solutions.

-Given the difficulty of the multi-unit WDP and its prevalence in the cloud computing domain \cite{cloud1,cloud2,cloud3,cloud4}, in this paper, we tackle this problem via proposing a novel GNN-based methodology.
+Existing works for the multi-unit WDP have employed different mathematical optimization techniques.
+For example, the authors in \cite{cloud1} have proposed to relax the binary allocation vector to solve the multi-unit WDP, while the authors in \cite{data_distribution} have accelerated the branch-and-bound searching process by tailoring the upper bound function specifically to the multi-unit WDP.
+Given the complexity of the multi-unit WDP and its prevalence in the cloud computing domain \cite{cloud1,cloud2,cloud3,cloud4}, in this paper, we propose solving it via a novel GNN-based methodology.
+Different from theses existing methods, our proposed method is data driven and does not rely on mathematical optimization techniques.
+As we will show in Section \ref{s4_4}, the proposed data-driven method outperforms the existing works in terms of time complexity, revenue loss, resource utilization, and user satisfaction.